NixOS/nix/maintainers/security-reports.md

 1. Communicate with the reporter which team members are assigned and when they are available.

+1. Consider which immediate preliminary measures should be taken before working on a fix.

 1. Prioritize fixing the security issue over ongoing work.

 1. Keep everyone involved up to date on progress and the estimated timeline for releasing the fix.